microsoft/DeepSpeedExamples/applications/DeepSpeed-Chat/training/step3_rlhf_finetuning/README.md

 There are two main challenges here:

-* 😵 How to handle the large memory consumption used for multiple models
+* 😵 How to handle the large memory consumption used for multiple models?
 * 😵 How can one efficiently generate answers as it typically dominates the training cost in RLHF?

 Here, we will provide a brief answer to both questions.